 What data products will be generated?

-The project data is in the form of video and still image digital files that are synchronized with the other LRAUV collected data.
+The project data will be in the form of digital video and still image data files that are synchronized with the other LRAUV collected data.

 How will the data products be managed?

 The files will be compatible with the MBARI video lab and VARS supported formats and will be processed using the existing workflow for midwater time series data.
 It is anticipated that the individual research laboratories conducting the experiments will be responsible for image annotation.